The Raucous Royals: Scandals, Rumors and Gossip of the Royalty

 But despite the pope’s endorsement, coffee continued to have its detractors.
 A German scholar visited Persia in 1637 and found that the people used it as a contraceptive.
 He concluded that they couldn’t possibly be wrong and preached against the consumption of coffee.

-By the late 17th century, coffee had stirred even more debate.
-Coffee houses in England had become increasingly popular places for men to gather amongst fellow coffee lovers and debate the hottest issues.
+By the late 17th century, coffee houses in England had become increasingly popular places for men to gather amongst fellow coffee lovers and debate the hottest issues.
 Now, instead of spending their time whoring about in their local tavern, men were gossiping, reading, daintily sipping and acting like…well, girls.
 Their wives decided to put a stop to these effeminate, caffeine-induced gatherings.
 In 1674, they petitioned Charles II to close coffee houses down arguing that it caused impotence.
 In a pamphlet titled The Women’s Petition against Coffee they presented their case against the “Excessive use of that Newfangled, Abominable, Heathenish Liquor called COFFEE.”
 King Charles II (who had never been a coffee lover) agreed and closed them down.
 But you know what happens when people suddenly don't get thier coffee....they get positively rabid.
 Soon, an outcry from the public forced Charles to reopen the coffee houses and coffee drinking continued.

 By the 18th century, the coffee debate swung to the opposite end of the sexual debate.
 In 1771, a French doctor named Bienville preached that coffee caused nymphomania.
 He further argued that coffee paired with romantic novels was a recipe for hysteria.
 A typical scene at Starbucks would have been a breeding ground for the crazies.*